shizuo-kaji/CutThePlane/README.md

 4. After every legal move the game recomputes the number of rooms—connected open regions of the board.
 If your move pushes the room count to or beyond the target value `M`, you lose immediately.

 Use the Help button in the app header to display these rules in-game along with a quick summary of the available controls.

+## Playing Against the AI

+Toggle the “AI” checkbox in the player panel to hand control of that seat to the built-in opponent.
+The agent searches up to three plies deep with alpha–beta pruning, evaluating a curated set of promising lines (those that keep headroom before hitting the target `M`).
+If both seats are set to AI the bots will play each other automatically; a little randomness is introduced when several moves score identically.

+You can experiment with the search strength by editing `MAX_BRANCHING_FACTOR` or the default `depth` parameter in `src/ai/greedy.ts`.
+Deeper searches become exponentially more expensive, so increase them cautiously for larger boards.

 ## Testing & Builds